jaehyukpark/academic-kickstart/content/post/labor_flow_linkedin_post.md

 +++
-title = "What can the labor flow of 500 million people on LinkedIn tell us about the structure of the global economy? date = 2019-08-02T20:53:37-04:00 draft = true
+title = "What can the labor flow of 500 million people on LinkedIn tell us about the structure of the global economy?" date = 2019-08-02T20:53:37-04:00 draft = true